vatlab/sos/doc/sos_format_v1.md

 * `_methods='method2', _parameter='-5'`
 * `_methods='method2', _parameter='-9'`

-If you would like to loop the action with several parameters, you can put them into a the same level using
+If you would like to loop the action with several parameters, you can put them into the same level using

 ```
 [step]